 January 11, 1991 at Big Rapids, Mich. -- FERRIS 2, Illinois-Chicago 1 (OT)

 The Bulldogs overcome a bench penalty against their MASCOT at the start of overtime to pull out a 2-1 win over UIC.
 Justin LaFayette's goal at 0:55 of overtime saves Ferris from an unlikely pratfall.

 March 4, 1988 at Bowling Green, Ohio -- Bowling Green 5, FERRIS 4 (4-OT)

 In the opening game of the CCHA Quarter-Finals, freshman goalie Marc Felicio sets a Bulldog record with 61 saves, including 38 in regulation and 23 in 4 overtimes.
 Matt Ruchty's game-winning goal clangs off both goalposts before eluding Felicio to end the marathon after 92:10 of elapsed play.
-The game stands as the longest in Bulldog history and the longest in CCHA Playoff history.
+The game stood as the longest in Bulldog history (at this point in time) and the longest in CCHA Playoff history.

 December 12, 1987 at Big Rapids, Mich. -- FERRIS 1, Michigan State 1 (OT)